 2 World Trade Center is not complete due to many delays in design.
-The currently agreed upon design is for an 80-story tower standing 1,340 feet tall.
+The latest design features a cantilevered structure viewed from the northern perspective, but a terraced structure from an eastern perspective.
 Although the foundation has been in place since 2013, investors are still being sought for the tower.
-3 World Trade Center is near completion and will be 80 stories tall rising to 1,079 feet.

-7 World Trade Center was completed in 2006 and was the first tower rebuilt after the attacks.
-Standing 741 feet and 52-stories tall it sits on the same site as the original 7 World Trade Center.
+The completed and opened 4 World Trade Center is a light, ephemeral vision, facing directly onto the World Trade Center Memorial Plaza.
+Rising 978 feet, designed by Maki and Associates, the 72-story tower is intended to assume a quiet but dignified presence at the site 7 World Trade Center was completed in 2006 and was the first tower rebuilt after the attacks.
+Standing 745 feet and 52-stories tall it sits on the same site as the original 7 World Trade Center.

-5pm Bus back to hotel in Midtown - be at bus by 5pm! (where dropped off) Evening is open.
+5:00pm Bus back to hotel in Midtown - be at bus by 5pm! (where dropped off) Evening is open.
 Museums, touring, dinner.
 You must stay with at least one other person from our group.

-Or ND vs. Northwestern 7:30pm.
+Or ND vs. Georgia 8:00pm.
 Info on two ND game watches below.

-A Few Places You Might Consider Visiting Staten Island Ferry free views city, bridges, Statue of Liberty
+A Few Places You Might Consider Visiting Staten Island Ferry free views city, bridges, Statue of Liberty Ellis Island and Guastavino Tile Arches in the Registry Room